Train Operating Companies (TOC) - A

 There are two main international services which operate on the railways in the United Kingdom:

-A third service which is worth mentioning is Dutchflyer (GoLondon in the Netherlands).
-This is not a separate rail service in itself as the others are, but a collaboration between Greater Anglia, Stena Line and Nederlandse Spoorwegen to provide an integrated rail/sea/rail service between eastern England (London Liverpool Street, Cambridge, Norwich) and The Netherlands (Amsterdam Centraal) using a single ticket.
+A third service, which is no longer in service, but which is worth mentioning is Dutchflyer (GoLondon in the Netherlands).
+This is not a separate rail service in itself as the others are, but a collaboration between Greater Anglia, Stena Line and Nederlandse Spoorwegen to provide an integrated rail/sea/rail service between eastern England (London Liverpool Street, Cambridge, Norwich) and the Netherlands (Amsterdam Centraal) using a single ticket.

 A further international service is provided by Venice Simplon Orient Express.
 Although this is primarily a railtour operator with special trains to various locations in the United Kingdom, it also operates the scheduled Orient Express service to destinations in Europe.